FZE vs. FZCO in Dubai: Key Differences and How to Choose

 What is an FZCO (Free Zone Company)?

-An FZCO, or Free Zone Company (sometimes abbreviated as FZC), is a limited liability company within a UAE free zone that requires a minimum of two shareholders and can have up to fifty.
-Shareholders can be individuals or corporate entities.
+An FZCO (Free Zone Company), also known as an FZC, is a limited liability company in a UAE free zone.
+It requires at least two and up to fifty shareholders, who may be individuals or corporate entities.

 Key Characteristics of an FZCO:

-• Multiple Shareholders: Ideal for partnerships, family businesses, and investor-backed startups.
+• Multiple Shareholders: Suitable for partnerships, family businesses, and startups with investors.

-• 100% Foreign Ownership: All shareholders can be foreign nationals or international companies.
+• 100% Foreign Ownership: Shareholders may be foreign nationals or international companies.

-• Governance: Operations are typically governed by a formal shareholder agreement.
+• Governance: Operations are governed by a formal shareholder agreement.

 • Tax Benefits: Exempt from income tax and customs duties within the free zone.

-• Scalability: Easier to raise capital by adding new shareholders.
+• Scalability: Capital can be raised by adding new shareholders.

-• Visa Support: Sponsor residency visas for shareholders and employees.
+• Visa Support: Eligible to sponsor residency visas for shareholders and employees.

 Who is an FZCO Ideal For?